 FERRY BACK TO THE MAINLAND, DRIVE TO DONEGAL VIA CONNEMARA NATIONAL PARK AND KYLEMOREABBEY

 You’ll be driving through Connemara National Park where everywhere you look is the Ireland you dreamed of.
 If you’re lucky enough to be road-tripping Ireland in a camper van, like me, make sure to pack a picnic, because you’re going to want to stop and stare at the scenery today.
 Unreal.
 Kylemore Abbey is worth a stop too, a beautiful building lost in the middle of the Irish countryside, and then head to Donegal for the evening.

-NOTE: Spend 2 days in Donegal, rather than 1 like us, to explore the city and the surroundings.
+NOTE: I’d recommend, on your Irish road trip, you spend 2 days in Donegal, rather than 1 like us, to explore the city and the surroundings.
 It’s a gorgeous, historic city and all of Donegal is beautiful.

 The Cliffs of Moher gather all the plaudits but Donegal’s Slieve League Cliffs are every bit as impressive.
 And you won’t be sharing them with a million other tourists, at least not now, but in 10 years these bad boys will be every bit as famous as the Cliffs of Moher, so go and see and earn your bragging rights.
 You’ll then backtrack, via Donegal again, and cross the border into Northern Ireland (the UK) to Derry/Londonderry.
 A political hotspot since Ireland’s troubles, and a place well worth exploring (read about it here).

 Ireland Road trip DAY 9:

 DRIVE TO BELFAST VIA THE GIANT’S CAUSEWAY, DUNLUCE CASTLE, THE DARK HEDGES AND CARRICK-A-REDE’S ROPE BRIDGE